 What is a business bond in general?
-When we first think of bonds, we may think of something like municipal bonds and investments.
-But professional bonds are a different type of bond.
-Legally speaking, professional bonds involve three parties: the company issuing the bond, the principal and the obligee.
+When we first think of this term, we may think of something like municipal bonds and investments.
+But business bonds are a different type of bond.
+Legally speaking, business bonds are a type of surety bond involving three parties: the company issuing the bond, the principal and the obligee.
 The principle is the party who has to be bonded, the obligee is the person or organization requiring this bond.

-For most professional surety bonds, the obligee in question is going to be the government.
+For most business bonds, the obligee in question is going to be the government.
 If the principle involved violates the bond, a claim placed against the bond has to be paid by the professional company.
 In turn, the principle would be responsible for repaying this amount to the company.
 It’s important to note there are many different kinds of bonds available.

-We are Surety by NFP, the nation’s leader in surety bonds.
+We are NFP, the nation’s leader in surety bonds.
 It’s what we do!
 Contact us for all your bonding needs.
 All kinds, in All States.
+We work with top-rated bonding companies such as RLI Corp and Western National.

 Business Bonds for a License and Permit: